 - Adding social sharing buttons on your blog so that people can share content they find useful;

-- Creating custom profile and cover photos for your brand that you post on all social media accounts to keep a consistency - this way, your audience will easily recognize you;
+- Create a custom profile and cover photos for your brand that you post on all social media accounts to keep consistency – this way, your audience will easily recognize you;

 - Creating a plan to respond to direct messages, whether they are inquiries or complaints;

 The extra stuff we need to do is: